pdf-raku/PDF-raku/README.md

 perl6-PDF-DAO
 =============
-This module aims to provide a high level Data Access Layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>).
+This module aims to provide a high level Data Access Layer (<a href="https://en.wikipedia.org/wiki/Data_access_object">DAO</a>) to PDF internal structures.

-It's access layer is roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF internal structures whilst hiding details of serialization and internal representations.
+It's roughly equivalent to an <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> in that it provides the ability to define and map Perl 6 classes to PDF internal structures whilst hiding details of serialization and internal representations.

 Features include: